unicode-org/icu4x/docs/design/locale_fallback_and_negotiation.md

 Or between format / standalone forms.
 You can safely go from format to standalone because it is basically using sentence casing (“septembrie” → “Septembrie”, in Romanian).

-That is fine and works for all locales (warning: assuming you know how to do sentence casing correctly :-).
+That is fine and works for all locales.
+(And don't forget: you also need to perform sentence casing correctly).

-But you can’t algorithmically go from standalone to format, because that implies lowercasing.
-And not all locales do that (think English, where the formatting month name is still sentence case), and because lowercasing can be ambiguous (more than one mapping).
+But we can’t algorithmically go from standalone to format, because that implies lowercasing.
+And not all locales do that (ex: in English, the formatted month name is still in sentence case), and because lowercasing can be ambiguous (more than one mapping).

-You might note from all these examples that you actually need to know A LOT about what you are trying to fallback between.
+From all these examples, it might seem that one actually needs to know **a lot** about what they are trying to fallback between.
 And not only about the kind of data, but also about all kinds of locales.

-So this takes me to the next rule of thumb
+So overlaps nicely with the next rule of thumb.

 #### D. Don’t do horizontal fallback

-I know this will be controversial… :-)

-But in the end it is the safest option.
+Although this may be controversial, in the end, it is the safest option.

 There are very few safe mappings, and most of them are more on the “let’s save memory / data size” side of things, rather than “let’s fix things / get better results.”